conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 The compiler will complain about every missing property until you provide them all.

-The beauty of this is if you subsequently add a new poperty to your type:
+The beauty of this is if you subsequently add a new property to your type:

 ```csharp
 public record RegistrationRequest